MicroEJ/docs/GettingStarted/gettingStartedSTM32F7508.rst

 * Check the jumpers configuration on JP1, you only want the :guilabel:`5V link` jumper to be bridged.
 * Connect the micro-USB cable to CN14 to power the board.

-The USB connection is used as a serial link, as a ST-Link probe and as a power input for the board.
+The USB connection is used as a serial link, a ST-Link probe, and a power input for the board all at once.

 The COM port uses the following parameters: